sayitfast/MountWizzard3/docu/home.md

 ### Setting up MountWizzard
 All necessary steps for the [configuration of MountWizzard](configuration.md) are explained.

 ### Setting up my gear
 Based on my equipment, i tried to explain what to do for an astronomy imaging setup.
 There are a lot of possibilities to do this and I'm happy about any hint you give me.
  [Stepping through my personal setup](./setup_gear/setup_gear.md)

-### Remarks about model building
-As there was (and is) ModelMaker from Per in the past (btw which influenced me to buy the right mount) some more solutions like ModelCreator from Martin happened.
-I'm doing MountWizzard work the way like I use it personally, but if there are ideas which should be realized from users side, please let me know.

-This said, I follow a different path in modeling for 10micron mount than in the past.
-There was always the first step by using 3 base points for the start.
-There is no reason about that but the fact that you need at least 3 stars to build a first model to get some information about you polar alignment etc. But there could be even more of them to get a better picture of your actual setup.
-Others (like me) use fixed piers with good markers on it and with the quality of a good model I don't need a first setup for alignment, I just want to get a new model.

-For that reason I split the workflow into two parts: The Initial Model (for the first use case) and the Full Model (for the second one).
-Another difference you might discover: I do not build the model step by step over all the stars, I just make all the slewing work, images and solve in parallel and than process them to the mount.
-As you have all the data for a model collected, you could redo any model making session just with the data already saved on your computer.